 How to Get the Adcom Excited About Your MBA Career Goals Essay Plus an Example

-Don’t think small or hold back here, it’s ok to be ambitious.
+Long-term goals represent the pinnacle of your career.
+You should not hold back or think small in this section.
+Top programs expect ambition; they want to educate leaders who leave a permanent mark on the world.
 Top MBA programs aren’t looking for people who are afraid or unable to dream big.
 Exactly the opposite – they want to educate the next generation of leaders who will leave an indelible mark on the world.
 Intimidated?
 We get it!
 However, with some deep reflection, research and soul searching, we know your dream job is out there (or maybe it isn’t yet and your plan is to create it – that’s fine too!).

 So that’s the big picture.
 Here are some guiding principles to use as you think about your long-term MBA career goals.
 At the end of this article, we’re also sharing a strong MBA career goals essay example from a past client that really puts our advice into practice.